meonkeys/secret-octo-ironman/README.md

     [0df160395e063ba141ad37c75c654ea0903957a3] change 66a

-Git picked a commit halfway between the given bad and good commits and guessed that 8 more steps would be requrired to find the first bad commit.
+Git picked a commit halfway between the given bad and good commits and guessed that 8 more steps would be required to find the first bad commit.

 Finally, I can kick off the search for the culprit: